MetaMask/metamask-docs/wallet/concepts/wallet-api.md

 - [`wallet_invokeSnap`](/wallet/reference/wallet_invokeSnap) - Gaining permission requires calling `wallet_requestSnap`.

 :::info note
-For more information on requesting permission to connect to `wallet_snap` and `wallet_invokeSnap`, see the [requesting permissions from a dapp](/snaps/how-to/request-permissions/#request-permissions-from-a-dapp) example.
+For more information on using `wallet_snap` and `wallet_invokeSnap`, see the [how to request Snap permissions from a dapp](/snaps/how-to/request-permissions/#request-permissions-from-a-dapp).
 :::

 ### Unrestricted methods